aikatz/sketch-city/docs/labs/lab4.md

 ### Display the robot location on the screen

-Using our parallel method of data transmission, we were able to succesfully transmit the x and y position of the orbot and display it onthe screen by shanging the pixel color.
+Using our parallel method of data transmission, we were able to succesfully transmit the x and y position of the robot and display it onthe screen by changing the pixel color.
 We used the raw bit values bit shift the values to represent the x and y positions of the pixel as shown below.

 As an example:  01001 represents the row 1 column 2.